Let's start a garden, shall we? And let's begin gardening on a budget this year so you can enjoy the opportunity and

 Write down a garden plan with the name of the plants you will grow and the location.

 Draw a plan for your garden to know where you will be growing each plant.

 Also, decide if you plan on buying seeds or seedlings, as this will affect your budget.
 More about this later.

 Do not rush

-Gardening takes time and rushing it won’t make you a better garden or grow more vegetable faster.
+Gardening takes time and rushing it won’t make you a better garden or grow more vegetables faster.

 Trying to rush to get my gardening going was one of my beginner gardener mistakes.
-I grew to early, and that lead to growing more plants than what I needed.
+I grew to early, and that leads to growing more plants than what I needed.
 As you can see, I didn't use a garden plan either.